Citizen Cope: Songwriting and producing

 Greenwood's work has been recorded by a number of musicians.
 In 2002, Santana recorded Cope's song "Sideways" for their Shaman album.
 He performed "Sideways" in concert with Santana on his 2003 European tour.
 Greenwood sang on and produced the track.
 Sheryl Crow asked to record the song in 2010 for her 100 Miles from Memphis album, and invited Greenwood to join her in concert on several occasions, including the Crossroads Guitar Festival in Chicago.
 At the same festival, Eric Clapton brought Greenwood onstage to perform "Hands of the Saints" together.
 Corey Taylor also recorded a version of the song.
 Brett Dennen recorded a version of the song "Healing Hands" for The Voice Project Presents Home Recordings Volume 1 in 2012.

 In 2008, Greenwood wrote and recorded "Burnin' Love" with Dido for her Safe Trip Home album.
 That same year, Richie Havens released his version of "Hurricane Waters" and the hip-hop artist Rhymefest recorded "Bullet," featuring Greenwood.

-His work appeared in a number of soundtracks to films including Trust the Man, Ghost Town, Coach Carter (2005 film), Accepted, The Lincoln Lawyer, Fracture and Jamesy Boy (2014)Jamesy Boy.
+His work appeared in a number of soundtracks to films including Trust the Man, Ghost Town, Coach Carter, Accepted, The Lincoln Lawyer, Fracture and Jamesy Boy.
 His song "Bullet and a Target" appeared in 2006's The Sentinel, Alpha Dog as well as in the television show, Cold Case.
 Greenwood's songs have also been included on Scrubs, One Tree Hill, Entourage, So You Think You Can Dance, and Smallville.
 "One Lovely Day" appeared in the film Battleship.

 Personal life

 Greenwood currently lives in Los Angeles and Fort Greene, Brooklyn.
-He has one child with singer/songwriter Alice Smith.
+He is married to singer/songwriter Alice Smith.